TatChill123/LeaksDefender/README.md

     leakModule:DisconnectAll()

-[NOTES]: This module is new, except not-existing methods that are needed
+[NOTES]: This module is new, except non-existing methods

 [CONTRIBUTE]: All contributions are all appreciated to improve this module

 [LICENSE]: Under MIT license